nsdf-fabric/nsdf-slac/docs/library.md

 ## Prerequisites

 If you do not have already an `idx` directory with dark matter datasets, you can check the [CLI guide](./cli.md) for a step by step walkthrough on how to obtain a dataset.
+If you are following from the CLI guide you can use the same environment and skip to [Installing the Library]()

-## Getting Started
+## 🚀 Getting Started

 To begin, make sure you have Python 3.10 or higher installed on your machine.
 You can download it from the official website: [Install Python](https://www.python.org/downloads/).